Do you want to go to Sicily for the holidays? Here are some of the best places to stay in Palermo!

 Quattro Canti and historic center

 Photo credit: Flickr – Massimo Frasson

-The historic center of Palermo – centro storico di Palermo – is, as everywhere, a good starting point to discover the city.
-Backpackers, young people, couples, families, choose to stay a few nights because everything will be nearby: monuments and historic buildings, bars and restaurants, museums and shops.
-The historic center consists of four districts: Kalsa, Castellammare, Monte di Pieta and Albergheria.
-Here you will find the most visited sites, including the Quattro Canti, Piazza Marina, via Lincoln (the nearby Central Station and the Botanical Garden), Via Vittorio Emanuele, via Maqueda, Via Roma, which are the main streets. main downtown area.
+The historic centre of Palermo – centro storico di Palermo – is, as everywhere, a good starting point to discover the city.
+Backpackers, young people, couples, families: don’t hesitate to stay a few nights in the centre as you will be close to everything: from monuments and historic buildings, to bars and restaurants, as well as museums and shops.
+The historic centre consists of four districts: Kalsa, Castellammare, Monte di Pieta, and Albergheria.
+Here you will find the most visited sites, including the Quattro Canti, Piazza Marina, via Lincoln (with its nearby Central Station and the Botanical Garden), Via Vittorio Emanuele, via Maqueda, via Roma, which are the main streets of downtown Palermo.

-The historic center is a lively district that has crossed all ages, a true mixture of cultures, the island having been successively under Phoenician, Roman, Byzantine, Arab, Norman, Germanic, Austrian, Spanish.
-Centro Storico is the multicultural Palermo where alleys have multiple smells, flavors and Mediterranean colors.
-In the center, you will find most of the accommodation and many things to do day and night.
-Do not miss the historic markets: Ballarò, Capo and Vucciria will put you in total immersion.
-A good area to stay in Palermo, but the streets can be noisy with a lot of tourists, especially in the summer.
+The historic centre is a lively district that has traversed all ages, and blends many cultures, the island having been successively under Phoenician, Roman, Byzantine, Arab, Norman, Germanic, Austrian, and Spanish rule.
+Centro Storico is the multicultural Palermo where each narrow street is infused with a profusion of scents, flavours, and Mediterranean colours.
+In the centre, you will find most of the accommodation and many things to do day and night.
+Don’t miss the historic markets: Ballarò, Capo, and Vucciria, where you will find yourself in total immersion.
+This is a good area to stay in Palermo, though the streets can be noisy and easily crowded with tourists, especially in the summer.

 Photo credit: Flickr – luca savettiere